 A few of the overlooks are surrounded by grassy expanses of lawn.
 In particular, the Miradouro de São Pedro de Alcântara in Bairro Alto is a scenic spot where terraced gardens and fountains add an extra charming appeal.
 Portugal’s delicious wine industry is the perfect addition to a romantic evening.
 Exploring Portugal’s wines isn’t hard to do in Lisbon.
 For a deeper understanding and appreciation of wine, it is possible to schedule a romantic and informative week-long wine tour through the Portuguese countryside at one of the local producers.

 Majorca the largest of the Balearic Islands, looming over its sister islands of Menorca and Ibiza.
-As far as romantic trips go, it would be hard to beat this – with its breathtaking and varied landscape of citrus, almond and olive orchards, verdant forests and mountains, and hidden coves.
+As far as romantic trips go, it would be hard to beat this – with its breathtaking and varied landscape of citrus, almond, and olive orchards, verdant forests and mountains, and hidden coves.

 There are also 262 beaches on Majorca with a total length of 50 km, perfect for an escape for two.
-Away from the natural wanderlust, there are excellent options for shopping, and a vibrant nightlife in the capital, Palma.
+Away from the natural wanderlust, there are excellent options for shopping, and a lively nightlife in the capital, Palma.

 It’s easy to see why Budapest, which often is used as a setting to portray Paris in Hollywood movies, is one of Europe’s most romantic cities.
 A wander along the historic Danube bank at sunset, before getting lost in the cobbled streets on Castle Hill, makes the perfect backdrop for any love story.

 The Hungarian capital is often also cited as the romantic capital of the East.
 The 19th-century architectural city boasts 1.7 million residents and hundreds of restaurants.
 This setting gives way to the sights of lovely couples holding hands and admiring each other to make Budapest an ideal romantic destination.